solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Lessons learned

 This was actually my first CTF.
 This was also maybe the most frustrating challenge I have had in years.
 I learned a lot.
 Mostly humbleness.
 I would guess that it took something like 20 hours in total to solve all the pieces.
-Although lots of time were spent on waiting different kind of brute forcing to stop.
+Although a lot of time were spent on waiting for different kind of brute forcing to stop.
 I was also happy that I was able to do so much with PowerShell although my hacker friends laughed at me and told me to use real tools...

 It was a fun ride and I will look forward toward next years challenge.